turbaevsky/indicators/doc/PI_DB_TS.md

 ##### Data Status

 Data resides in one of four virtual views.
-These views are color coded to help users identify their status:
+These views are colour coded to help users identify their status:
 - Utility - Data entered by a station but not submitted to WANO for use in performance indicator program.
 WANO does not use or view this data until the station submits it.
 The cell background will be green.
-- Review - Data submitted by a station to WANO but under review by a regional center.
+- Review - Data submitted by a station to WANO but under review by a regional Centre.
 The cell background will be yellow.
 - Returned - Data submitted to WANO but not accepted to the production database.
 It was returned to the station for revision.
 The cell background will be red.
 - Production - Data that has been reviewed by WANO and promoted to the production database.
 This data is used for calculating the performance indicator values displayed on the WANO Web site and published in WANO reports.
 The cell background will be white.